pallavkumarjha/e3ds_browserside_streaming_kit/README.md

 clone the repo.

-lunch main.html
+launch main.html

-in scripts/integrator.js  you need  to modify  3 informations to make it work with your app:
+in scripts/integrator.js  you need  to modify  3 information to make it work with your app:

 var owner = "put your user name "